 Arrive at the test centre at least 15 minutes before the start time, arriving early will allow you to remain calm and collected.
 Take with you the appointment confirmation (email or print out) and your driving licence.
 If you have the old style paper driving licence, you will also need some sort of photographic identification, such as your passport.

-The test is computer-based with one question at a time being shown on the screen
+The test is computer based with one question at a time being shown on the screen

 At the end of your test you will be given your results.
 If you pass you’ll get a pass certificate.
-You’ll need this when you book and take your approved driving instructor (ADI) part 2 test.
+You’ll need this when you book and take your driving instructor part 2 test.

 If you fail you will get a letter at the test centre.
 It’ll tell you which parts you didn’t score enough points on so you know what to practice.
 We will advice you to do a little more practice but do not be disheartened if you do fail, some of the best instructors we see don’t pass first time.